andela-mfalade/file-reader/README.md

-# pdf-text-extractor
+# File Reader
-Very basic script to extract all texts from a given pdf, Msword or image file.
+Very basic script to extract all the texts within a given pdf, MsWord or image file.